 Although Singapore’s a relatively large city, most of the points of of interest for travellers lie in and around the downtown core.
 When searching for your hotels, here are a few of the best areas to stay in Singapore…

 - Chinatown: One of the most interesting areas in the city, Chinatown features a large selection of accommodations ranging anywhere between budget hostels to 5-star luxury hotels.
-For cultural sightseeing & foodies, there’s hardly a better base for exploring the city.
+For cultural sightseeing & foodies, choosing to stay in Chinatown is a fantastic idea for exploring the city to its fullest.

 - Singapore River: Besides Chinatown, the quays around the Singapore River offer some of the best central accommodations in the city.
 For experiencing Singapore’s nightlife and mid-range to luxury dining, you can hardly beat the areas around Clarke Quay and Robertson Quay.